JustASpeedrunner/Ronin/README.md

 You can add the Launcher to your Steam library by clicking the `[+] Add a Game` -> `Add a Non-Steam Game` and then add the executable.
 You can also give it extra launch options through Steam that way

 ## Development

-Northstar's development is split into 2 repositories:
+Ronin's development is split into 2 repositories:
 1. [RoninLauncher](https://github.com/TF2SR/RoninLauncher) (Code for the C++ hook DLL)
 1. [RoninMods](https://github.com/TF2SR/RoninMods) (Code for the squirrel mods that add menus & other features)